Table of Contents

 Hose pipes: kink proof, color-coded and flexible hose pipes are used.

-Gas Pipelines at the machine end: a unidirectional valve at the machine end ensures that a color-coded hose pipe delivers gas specific to the gas service.
+Gas Pipelines at the machine end: a unidirectional valve at the machine end ensures that a color-coded hose pipe delivers gas specifically to the gas service.

 Flow meters: for ease of identification, the knobs (on/off) on the oxygen flow meters are fluted and larger than the ones on the nitrous oxide or air flow meters.
-In addition, the oxygen flow meters are always located downstream from the nitrous and air flow meters.
-This prevents a leak in the low pressure system from diluting the oxygen and leading to a mixture of hypoxic gases.
+In addition, the oxygen flow meters are always located downstream from the nitrous and airflow meters.
+This prevents a leak in the low-pressure system by diluting the oxygen and leading to a mixture of hypoxic gases.